nearmap/kubefs/README.md

 ### Troubleshooting

-**When running `kubefs` or `podview` I get `ModuleNotFoundError: No module named 'fuse'**
+**When running `kubefs` or `podview` I get `ModuleNotFoundError: No module named 'fuse'`**

 Your virtual environment is missing one or more dependencies.
 Try re-creating it and re-installing the dependencies.
-See the
+See the Project setup steps above.

 **While creating/installing dependencies into a virtual environment I see errors in red, something about `Failed building wheel`.**